Introduction to Archetect

 Installation is as simple as downloading the zip file that matches your platform, extracting the contents, and placing the archetect or archetect.exe binary within a location of your choosing.
 Ideally, that location would be on your path.

-Note: On OSX, unsigned cli binaries, like Archetect, are not allowed to run by default.
-To allow Archetect to run on OSX, you'll need to browse to the binary with Finder, right or Control-click on it, and click "Open".
-Once you've done this, you should be able to execute Archetect at the command line for hence forth.
+Note: On MacOS, unsigned cli binaries like Archetect are not allowed to run by default.
+To allow Archetect to run on MacOS, you'll need to browse to the binary with Finder, right or Control-click on it, and click "Open".
+Alternatively, you can remove the com.apple.quarantine flag using xattr:

 For Rust Developers

-If you're an existing or aspiring Rust developer with a recent version of the Rust toolchain installed, you can install Archetect in a few ways.
+If you're an existing or aspiring Rust developer with a recent version of the Rust toolchain installed, you can install Archetect from source:

 cd ~/projects/rust